-The uncertain market will offer opportunities in the medium term for ART to grow its diversified investment portfolio.
-In recent years the Company focused on recycling capital into cashflow driven investments.
-The Company is currently focussed on its loan portfolio and opportunistically extending its wider investment strategy to target investments offering inflation protection via index linked income adjustments and investments that have potential for capital gains.
+The impact from higher interest rates, and speculation regarding the timing of a reduction, continues to dominate the economic backdrop in which the Company operates and clouds the outlook for the real estate market.
+The uncertain market offers potential opportunities in the medium term for ART to grow its diversified investment portfolio.
+The Company is currently focussed on risk managing and selectively growing its loan portfolio and opportunistically extending its wider investment strategy to target mezzanine opportunities as companies seek to refinance and recapitalise.
+The Company is also seeking to invest further in assets offering inflation protection via index linked income adjustments and investments that have potential for capital appreciation.